AlbeDere/AlbeDere/README.md

 <h1 align="left">Hi there 👋 My name is Albert Derevski</h1>
 <h3 align="left">I am an enthusiastic developer from Estonia with a background in hardware development and programming.
-I have completed my studies at TalTech and the Software Developer Academy, and I am currently pursuing an internship.
+I have completed my studies at TalTech and the Software Developer Academy, and I am currently working as a Software Developer | AI & ML Engineer.
 My primary focus is on Python, specializing in developing reliable and efficient applications.</h3>

 <h3 align="left"> In my free time, I enjoy solving challenges on HackerRank and Leetcode, which enhances my algorithmic and programming skills.</h3>